The Friend (novel)

-The Friend is a novel by the American writer Sigrid Nunez published by Riverhead Books in 2018.
+The Friend is a novel by American writer Sigrid Nunez published by Riverhead Books in 2018.
 The book concerns an unnamed novelist who adopts a Great Dane that belonged to a deceased friend and mentor.

 Writing and publishing

 Nunez was inspired to write the novel in part due to acquaintances and friends convinced their lives would end by suicide.
 A friend of Nunez's died by suicide as she was writing The Friend.
 Nunez also drew inspiration from Elizabeth Hardwick's novel Sleepless Nights.

-The novel contains autobiographical elements, and is written in the stream of consciousness style, which Nunez has said allowed for "essay writing" and "meditation" within the book.
+The novel contains autobiographical elements, and is written in a hybrid style, which Nunez has said allowed for "essay writing" and "meditation" within the book.

 Plot summary

 The unnamed narrator, a writer living in Manhattan, recalls the life and recent suicide of her best friend and mentor, also unnamed.
 Addressing him in the second person, she recounts her friend's three troubled marriages and his career as a college professor.
 The narrator reveals that the main point of contention between her and her friend involved his illicit affairs with his female students.
 The narrator meets with her friend's third wife, who asks her to adopt her friend's senior Great Dane, Apollo.
 The wife, whom the narrator calls "Wife Three", explains that Apollo appears to be in mourning and has been temporarily placed in a kennel.
 Recalling the story of Hachikō, the narrator reluctantly agrees to take Apollo in.

 Though dogs are prohibited in her building, the narrator thinks of a New York law regarding the keeping of pets in apartments: that, if a tenant openly keeps a dog in an apartment for a period of three months, and during those three months the landlord does not take action to evict the tenant, the tenant may legally keep the dog.
 Though the narrator's building superintendent, Hector, tells her to get rid of Apollo, the narrator hopes Hector will not inform the landlord within the three months.

 In her free time, the narrator teaches a writing workshop at a center for victims of human trafficking.
 As she reads the work of the victims and cares for Apollo, she recalls several films and novels with themes of suffering, suicide, and human-canine bonds, including the films Lilya 4-ever and White God, and the novels Disgrace (a particular favorite of her friend) and My Dog Tulip.
 As the narrator forms a stronger bond with Apollo, Hector reveals that he has told the landlord about her dog.
 As the narrator becomes more withdrawn, it becomes evident that her eviction is likely, and her friends and relatives attempt an intervention.
 The friend's second wife, "Wife Two," finally offers to take Apollo so the narrator can keep her apartment.
 To the dismay of her friends, the narrator refuses.